 Non is easily understood and difficult to thwart.

-Many had failed in their towns and cities with similar campaigns.
 In determining why they failed, the co-chairs realized language played an important role in ballot wins.
-In every initiative that used terms like human rights not special rights or equality, our side lost.
+In every initiative that used terms like “human rights not special rights” or “equality,” our side lost.

-In every initiative that used the term gay rights, our side won.
+In every initiative that used the term “gay rights,” our side won.
 The fight was for gay rights.
-Period.
 Not human rights or one human family.
 Gay rights.